ubidots/ubidots-esp8266/Readme.md

 bool send(const char* device_label, const char* device_name);
 ```

 > @device_label, [Optional], [Default] = Device's MAC Address.
 The device label to send data.
-If not set, the PARTICLE DEVICE ID will be used.
+If not set, the device's MAC address will be used.
 > @device_name, [Optional], [Default] = @device_label.
 The device name otherwise assigned if the device doesn't already exist in your Ubidots account.
 If not set, the device label parameter will be used. **NOTE**: Device name is only supported through TCP/UDP, if you use another protocol, the device name will be the same as device label.

 Sends all the data added using the add() method.
 Returns true if the data was sent.